istio/istio.io/content/en/about/case-studies/daocloud/index.md

 ---

 Istio has gained recognition among DaoCloud's users for its excellent architecture and features, leading to improved business efficiency.
-As a leading cloud-native service provider in China, DaoCloud offers high-quality services to customers across various industries.
-They utilize Istio as the foundation for their service mesh product, enabling customers to address specific needs in the following areas:
+As a leading cloud native service provider in China, DaoCloud offers high-quality services to customers across various industries.
+They utilize Istio as the foundation for their service mesh offerings, enabling customers to address specific needs in the following areas:

 ## Multi-Cloud Mesh